SonarSonic/Practical-Logistics/README.md

 Feel free to make commits, suggestions and general contributions to the mod, however you must always follow my conditions below on top of the MIT License.

 - BEFORE POSTING BUGS: Please ensure you are running the latest versions of both SonarCore, Practical Logistics.
-- Also note, if you do report an issue or suggest an enchancement, I have no obligation to fix it or respond as the majority my time is take up by other work.
+- Also note, if you do report an issue or suggest an enchancement, I have no obligation to fix it or respond as the majority of my time is take up by other work.

 ####Conditions - on top of MIT License: